-Due to the dramatic fall in oil prices since the latter part of 2014 and persistently low natural gas prices, Divestco generated significantly less revenue in 2016 and 2015 compared to 2014.
+Due to the dramatic fall in oil prices since the latter part of 2014 and persistently low natural gas prices, Divestco generated significantly less revenue in 2017 and 2016 compared to 2015.
 The largest impact of this industry down-turn was on the Company's domestic seismic-related services including geomatics, processing, seismic acquisition and seismic brokerage and to a lesser extent on software revenues.
 International revenue partially offset the fall in domestic revenue.

-There was significant seismic data revenue in 2014 and while the Company completed three seismic surveys in Q1 2015, no other seismic was acquired in 2015.
-Seismic data revenues improved in 2016 compared to 2015 due to strong data library sales.
-To the contrary, the Company's software and data segment fared better over 2014, 2015 and 2016 excluding the effect of the sale of Divestco's land software assets.
-Services segment revenues were significantly lower in 2015 and 2016 compared to 2014.
+There were three seismic surveys completed in 2015, none completed in 2016 and one survey completed in 2017.
+To the contrary, the Company's Software and Data segment fared better over 2014, 2015 and 2016 excluding the effect of the sale of Divestco's land software assets.
+Services segment revenues were significantly lower in 2017 and 2016 compared to 2015.

-As a result of falling activity levels, Divestco implemented several salary austerity measures commencing in Q1 2015 and continuing throughout 2016 leading to significantly reduced operating expenses compared to 2014 which improved funds from operations from 2015 to 2016.
+As a result of falling activity levels, Divestco implemented several salary austerity measures commencing in 2015 and continuing throughout 2016 leading to significantly reduced operating expenses compared to 2014 which improved funds from operations from 2015 to 2016.
+Certain of these measures were reversed in 2017.